aureliusss/Battery-tester/README.md

 # Battery-tester
 Battery I-V characterist plotter on Processing

-This project was first developed during as training for my bachelor thesis.
+This project was first developed as training during my bachelor thesis.
 It consists of an automated test circuit which plots the I-V characterstic of a battery or any voltage source.

 V1.0